FRRouting/frr/doc/user/nexthop_groups.rst

    Allow a Nexthop Group to be considered as an IBGP nexthop.
 When used in ZEBRA, if `allow-recursion` is not used, some debug information is given.

+.. clicmd:: protocol-controlled

+   Allow a Nexthop Group to be completely controlled at the protocol level, by preventing ZEBRA from creating a dependent NHG at ZEBRA Level.
+This option is useful when protocol considers Nexthop Groups with multiple paths.